ncukondo/Annotated-bibliography/E-portfolio.md

 Comprehensive review and study about e-portfolio.

+In summary:

+In clinical clerkships, where medical students learn through experience, e-portfolios offer the advantage of enabling real-time recording and assessment of performance.
+However, challenges have been noted due to the busy nature of clinical settings.
+These include the limited time available for medical students and supervisors to enter records and feedback, as well as constraints related to network availability and physical location in clinical environments, which can restrict opportunities for input.
+In addition, the lack of a standardized assessment system and the need for training in the use of e-portfolios have been identified as barriers to their effective use.
+In order to overcome these challenges, it is necessary to develop a system that can be used in a variety of clinical settings, and to provide training in the use of e-portfolios for both students and supervisors.
+In addition, it is necessary to develop a standardized assessment system that can be used to evaluate the performance of medical students in clinical settings.

+[@Lee2016-lx]

 - Purpose
   - identify positive and negative experiences of students and faculty
   - propose recommendations for successful design and implementation of clerkship e-portfolio